 She then joined the athletic apparel manufacturer, AND 1, where her management of various aspects of the company’s famed Mix Tape Tour helped expand the Tour’s value as a global sales tool for the brand across the U.S., Europe, and the Asia-Pacific region.

 Next, Michelle immersed herself in the collegiate side of sports, occupying positions of increasing responsibility at Temple University.
 She first joined the Temple Athletics Department, where she engaged in a broad range of fundraising activities for the men’s basketball and football programs and served as stewardship manager for the Owl Club.

 While with the Athletics Department, she also planned a variety of high profile events for NCAA tournaments and bowl games.
-This experience led to a position in the University’s Office of Special Events, where her event planning responsibilities expanded to include leadership hospitality at sporting and other events and coordinating across multiple University departments to ensure the successful planning and execution of the University’s annual Commencement ceremonies and the Inauguration of University President Neil D. Theobald.
+This experience led to a position in the University’s Office of Special Events, where her event planning responsibilities expanded to include leadership hospitality at sporting and other events and coordinating across multiple University departments to ensure the successful management, planning, and execution of the University’s annual Commencement ceremonies and the Inauguration of University President Neil D. Theobald.

 Michelle’s extensive experience in the sports industry has afforded her the invaluable breadth and depth of knowledge that she brings to her role as Director of the Wharton Sports Analytics and Business Initiative.